 Note that in the SAML message returned by Azure, groups are identified with an

 ObjectId, not a group name.
 When configuring the user group mapping, make sure you use

-ObjectId in Security group claims (in this example, it's
+ObjectId in Security group claims.

 The number of user groups that Azure Active Directory adds to a SAML token is limited to 150.
 If this limit is exceeded, a link to the Graph API endpoint is returned instead of a group list.
 Dynatrace doesn’t support retrieving user groups this way, because it would require additional authentication between Dynatrace and Azure AD.